androb/deliverables/interviewplaybook/prompt.md

 Remember actually to generate the content.
 Do NOT include placeholders in any section; include ALL the competencies in your output.
 Generate each guide section one at a time, stopping to ask the user if they want to proceed.
 Do not include any commentary, just the content.

-ONLY return the content as markdown with proper spacing and new lines, with no commentary whatsoever.
+ONLY return the content as John Gruber's Markdown format, with no commentary whatsoever.
 ALWAYS add a blank line between text and a list.
 Do not delimit the markdown with backticks or any other delimiter.